 - A parent year level social event may be arranged regularly, depending on whole school or Parish events.
 (This is often effective for Kinder families)

 - Encourage participation in the whole school events that arise, especially Community Council events.

 - Regular contact with the classroom teachers is essential for the success of the role.
 The Parent Network Cooordinator/s are seen to be providing support to the teachers as well as families.
 The classroom teacher will be an excellent source of news and information to assist Parent Network Coordinators to fill their role effectively.

 - Support the coordination of the year FaceBook Page to further inform parents of events or issues relating specifically to that year level.

 - A greeting card could be sent to families when appropriate, to acknowledge challenges and achievements that occur, such as births, deaths, etc. These are available from the Front Office.

 - From time to time, it may be necessary to organise a roster of support to assist a family in particular need such as hospitalisation, family illness, the arrival of a newborn, etc. Such support may include help with meals, transport or short term childcare.
 A discreet note could be circulated among families or verbal canvassing of assistance in the preparation of such a roster, in order to distribute the responsibility among the year level.

-- Parent Network Coordinators need to keep in regular touch with Brad Gaynor, Anna D’Amico and Kerrie Shevlin so that they have a perspective of the needs within the school at any one time and are able to monitor the activities and influence decisions where appropriate.
+- Parent Network Coordinators need to keep in regular touch with Julie Wiley, Anna D’Amico and Kerrie Shevlin so that they have a perspective of the needs within the school at any one time and are able to monitor the activities and influence decisions where appropriate.